 I’m not a big fan of Belarusian cuisine, probably because it’s too similar to Polish that I know very well, but the food here was delicious!
 That’s where I ate one of the best cold beetroot soup of my life, the potato pancakes were very good too.
 The prices were fine, not crazy cheap (like often in Ukraine) but still decent for the good food, big portions and the location in the heart of the city.

 On the next day, I stopped for a coffee and dessert at Times Cafe, also at Sovetskaya street, and again it was a good choice.
-The terrace had a bit of the vintage look, with a white tablecloth, flowers, and wooden chairs.
+The terrace had a bit of a vintage look, with a white tablecloth, flowers, and wooden chairs.
 I really enjoyed sitting there in the beautiful summer weather and watching life on the pedestrian street.

 This was actually one of my favorite moments when visiting Brest.
 But then the syrniki I ordered came and I focused on food.
 I’m really surprised that syrniki are not that popular outside Ukraine, Russia and Belarus as this dessert, made mostly of cottage cheese, is just the best!